rtCamp/blogger-to-wordpress/readme.txt

 = 2.1 =
 Code completely rewritten to confirm to updates in Blogger.
-Older code was not treated well by Blogger, for some sites and your site *may* get deactivated for brief periods.
+Older code was not treated well by Blogger, for *some* blogs and they got deactivated for brief periods.
+Use this updated version for safest results!